-- People with health and/ or social care needs will know how to navigate the health and social care system;
+- People with health and/or social care needs know how to navigate the health and social care system;

-- People with health and/or social care needs will be able to access the right information at the right time and will be able to access the support they need;
+- People with health and/or social care needs are able to access the right information at the right time and are able to access the support they need;

-- Integrated teams will work closely with GP practices and will envelop individuals and work closely with provider services including local community and voluntary sector services;
+- Integrated teams work closely with GP practices and envelop individuals and work closely with provider services including local community and voluntary sector services;

-- People will be able to have repairs, adaptations and improvements made to their homes quickly and within timescales acceptable to them;
+- People are able to have repairs, adaptations and improvements made to their homes quickly and within timescales acceptable to them;

-- Carers will be supported to have a life outside of caring and will be supported in their caring role;
+- Carers are supported to have a life outside of caring and will be supported in their caring role;

-- There will be improved access to services (parity of esteem) for all patients/clients, including children and young people, with mental health issues.
+- There is improved access to services (parity of esteem) for all patients/clients, including children and young people, with mental health issues.
 Mental health conditions will be treated and assessed on a par with physical conditions;

-- Over time we will create a flexible workforce that can deliver more than one service for the benefit of patients and carers and the health and social care system.
+- There is a flexible workforce that can deliver more than one service for the benefit of patients and carers and the health and social care system.